From Istanbul to Antalya: 4 Best Ways to Get There

 2. From Istanbul to Antalya by Direct Bus

-Several intercity bus companies run direct bus services between Istanbul's main bus station (Esenler Otogar) and Antalya.
+Several intercity bus companies run direct bus services from both Istanbul's main bus station, Esenler Otogar, and Alibeyköy Otogar to Antalya.

 The journey takes between 11 and 13 hours (depending on how many stops the service makes), so the vast majority of services operate this route overnight.